 Why do sales people call me at odd times of the day?
-When is the best time to make a cold call?
+That made us ask, when is the best time to make a cold call?

-We’ve all received cold calls…and none of us like it.
+We’ve all received a cold call from time to time…like you, none of us like it.
 But, as a salesperson, you must make them.
 Whether you like it or not, cold calls will jump start your leads.
 You’ll need to make a lot of them to get things really humming along, but once you do, you’ll find it gets a little easier.
 No one likes making them…just like no on likes receiving them.

 If you’re a small business, you have probably have goals and you most likely have data.
 Use it to your advantage.

 Again, cold calls are NEVER really that fun, but you should find a way to make it entertaining for you and the receiver of your call.
 Why?
 Because you’ll be memorable if you make it fun and less like a cold call.

 Enjoy this episode and thanks for listening!